SLieve/technicalgrimoire/_games/tempered-legacy.md

 **Thanks to:**

+ - [David Cox](https://www.davecox.design/), the co-writer of Tempered Legacy.
  - Lauren Schirduan, the love of David's life and his partner in crime.
  - [Skerples](https://coinsandscrolls.blogspot.com/) for his [d1000 mutations](https://coinsandscrolls.blogspot.com/2019/11/osr-1d1000-mutations.html).
  - [Ben Milton](http://questingblog.com/) for his [level-less Knave spells](https://questingbeast.itch.io/knave).
- - [The Nonsense Word Generator](http://soybomb.com/tricks/words/) for some of the weirder words. and the [Gibberish Generator](https://thinkzone.wlonk.com/Gibber/GibGen.htm) for mutation phrases.
+ - [The Nonsense Word Generator](http://soybomb.com/tricks/words/) for some of the weirder words.
  - [Freehold games](http://www.cavesofqud.com/) for making the rogue-like David keeps coming back to again and again.
  - And to the [OSR community](https://discord.gg/kJjMvC) for being such an encouraging, welcoming place.